royrga/Cheat_sheets/README.md

 # Cheat sheets

-Repo with useful documentation for software development and documentation.
+Repo with useful documentation for software development.

 ## Links to docs
 - Version control system